hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 Provides the standard task outputs (`SUCCESS`, `FAILURE`, `result` or `error_message`).

-If successful it will respond with a `vars` object, that has - against the key `repo_prs` - an array of data about the repo's PRs matching the output of [Github's list pull requests endpoint](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests).
+If successful it will respond with a `vars` object, that has &mdash; against the key `repo_prs` &mdash; an array of data about the repo's PRs matching the output of [Github's list pull requests endpoint](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests).

 Example: